DataDog/integrations-core/cloudera/README.md

 ```

 The workload username and password can be used to access Cloudera hosts via SSH, although only the `cloudbreak` user can install the Datadog Agent.
-Trying to use any user that is not `cloudbreak` may results in the following error:
+Trying to use any user that is not `cloudbreak` may result in the following error:
 ```
 <NON_CLOUDBREAK_USER> is not allowed to run sudo on <CLOUDERA_HOSTNAME>.
 This incident will be reported.
 ```